CrossCall-Protocol/demo-contracts/README.md

 Smart contracts relevant for the MVP of Lamina Finance DEX.

-Simulations include the operations that need to interface with Luban.
+Simulations include the operations that need to interface with CrossCall.
 For brevity of this demo it is acknowledged that there will not be searchers but rather a centralized relayer.

 Basic bridge request will be, for now, a two part request:
 1. lock funds